IT-forward/js-fn-rock-paper-scissors/README.md

 ## Before you start

-Before you start coding, create another git branch called your name.
-After you finish your code, commit and push it to the master.
-Then you should open the repository in the link and create pull request.
+Before you start coding,
+- create another git branch called your name
+- finish your code
+- commit
+- push it to GitHub
+- open the repository and create pull request
+- Request my (@bahriddin) code review.

 # Rock, Paper, or Scissors